gesiscss/gender_citation_gap_dion_et_al/README.md

 ### Structure

-The repository is structured as follows:
+- **Binder** entails all the required files to launch the repository interactively in Binder.

-- Binder entails all the required files to launch the repository interactively in Binder.
+- **Data** entails the datasets used for the replication as downloaded from [Havard Dataverse](https://dataverse.harvard.edu/dataset.xhtml?persistentId=doi:10.7910/DVN/R7AQT1)
-- Data entails the datasets used for the replication as downloaded from [Havard Dataverse(https://dataverse.harvard.edu/dataset.xhtml?persistentId=doi:10.7910/DVN/R7AQT1)]
+- **renv** entails code necessary to set up a virtual R environment to make the analysis more easily replicable (for more info, see respective Github Repo [renv](https://github.com/rstudio/renv)
-- renv entails code necessary to set up a virtual R environment to make the analysis more easily replicable (for more info, see respective Github Repo [renv(https://github.com/rstudio/renv)]
+- **sources** entails the R-source files that estimate the regression coefficients and produce the regression table.
 <!-- #endregion -->